 Certain statements in this MD&A constitute forward-looking information, including forward-looking information relating to the Company defending certain claims.
 Such forward-looking information is based on a number of risks, uncertainties and assumptions, which may cause actual results or other expectations to differ materially from those anticipated and which may prove to be incorrect.
 Undue reliance should not be placed on forward-looking information.
 Such forward-looking information reflects the Company's current beliefs and assumptions and is based on information currently available to the Company.
 This forward-looking information is also based on certain key expectations and assumptions, many of which are not within the control of the Company.
 There can be no assurances that the Company will be able to meet the goals and purposes of its business plan (including resolving various disputes in its favour) or fund its cash requirements.
 In addition, the Company is in default under the Facilities Agreement and the Lenders have not agreed to waive the default.
 Further, the Company's ability to defend claims may be restricted or limited for various reasons.
 Absolutely no assurance can be made that the Company will be able to meet its funding requirements or its other obligations, and nothing herein should be read as stating or inferring otherwise.
 The reader is cautioned that the assumptions used in the preparation of forward-looking information, although considered reasonable at the time of preparation, may prove to be incorrect.
 Actual results may vary from the information provided herein as a result of numerous known and unknown risks and uncertainties and other factors and such variations may be material.
 Such risk factors include, but are not limited to those set out above as well as: risks related to the ability of the Company to continue as a going concern, risks related to the Company not being able to maintain its cash resources, risks associated with the Company meeting its obligations under the facilities agreement, risks related to the various legal claims against the Company or its subsidiaries, risks associated with meeting all of the Company's obligations, risks discussed under "Risk Factors" in the Company's Annual Information Form for the year ended March 31, 2018, and in the Company's public disclosure documents, and other factors, many of which are beyond the Company's control.
 Niko makes no representation that the actual results achieved during the forecast period will be the same in whole or in part as those forecasts.
 The forward-looking information included in this MD&A is expressly qualified in its entirety by this cautionary statement.
-The forwardlooking information included herein is made as of the date of this MD&A and Niko assumes no obligation to update or revise any forward-looking information to reflect new events or circumstances, except as required by law.
+The forward-